HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 ![](assets/intelligent-inspection/image29.png)

-View the patrol report on "Historical records -\>Detailed report -\>Server hardware and software configuration".
+View the patrol report on "Historical records ->Detailed report ->Server hardware and software configuration".

 **Whether it is a virtual machine**

 -   Detect whether the server is a virtual machine.
-If it is a virtual machine, the patrol result will be \"No\".
+If it is a virtual machine, the patrol result will be "No".

 **System parameter configuration**